pySRURGS/pyGOURGS/README.md

 ## Features

-1. Can also run an exhaustive/brute-force search
+1. Developed and tested on Python 3.6
 2. Can be run in deterministic mode for reproducibility
-3. Developed and tested on Python 3.6
+3. Can also run an exhaustive/brute-force search
+4. Class instance level memoization of methods for speed
-4. API is similar to that of the popular DEAP genetic programming software
+5. API is similar to that of the popular DEAP genetic programming software
-5. Example scripts for the Artificial Ant (Santa Fe trail) and Symbolic Regression
+6. Example script for the Artificial Ant (Santa Fe trail) problem

 ## Getting Started